aws/eks-distro-build-tooling/helm-charts/stable/amazon-eks-pod-identity-webhook/README.md

 which gets applied as part of the `Job` during `post-install,post-upgrade`.
 The resources in `template/` related to the job have a `job-` prefix.
-There is also a `CronJob` that executes the same script as the `Job` to also be able to detect for newer `CertificateSigningRequests` in case the webhook detects that the certifcate in the secret is about to expire.
+There is also a `CronJob` that executes the same script as the `Job` to also be able to detect for newer `CertificateSigningRequests` in case the webhook detects that the certificate in the secret is about to expire.